ForJournalism/fj-django/README.md

 * Orders the list of "nearby" restaurants by distance.
 * Updates the admin to show points on maps.

+## Chapter 5

-## Chapter 5: Views, URLs and Templates for Phase 2
+#### Views, URLs and Templates Phase 2

-Chapter 5 dives into the live inspection results and builds a live dashboard page.
+Chapter 5 dives into the live inspection results and builds an interesting homepage.
 We'll demonstrate the admin.
 Finally, we'll discuss some performance-related topics and how to make our application scale.

-### Deliverables:

-* The rest of the functions in views.py and urls.py to support a live dashboard for inspection data streams.
-* Updated bits in the existing views.py for type and source detail to add in live results to those pages.
+#### 01:40:32

+* Writes top 10 restaurants by inspections.
+* Writes top 10 restaurants by violations (observations).
+* Identifies and solves a problem with duplicate inspections.
+* Performs a database backup/reload with Postgres commands.
+* Writes most recent 10 inspections.
+* Writes restaurant chart by quadrant.
+* Writes a view for restaurants by quadrant.
+* Installs django-debug-toolbar, a debugging and performance-testing tool.
+* Speeds up views with .values() queries, among other changes.

-## Chapter 6: APIs, JSON and widgets
+## Chapter 6

-Every modern Web application needs to have an API as well as a Web interface.
-We'll discuss why this is true, talk about TastyPie and pluggable applications for Django, and then set up some sample widget code for a single-source data widget.

-### Deliverables:
+#### APIs and Search

+If you're working on a dynamic web site, you're probably interested in APIs and/or search.
+We'll use django-tastypie to set up a full RESTful API for our restaurants site and django-haystack to build a search index.
+We'll even do some mildly advanced things like set up a search backend and enable faceted search!

+#### 1:56:54

+* Introduces django-tastypie, an API wrapper for Django.
-* An updated api.py with TastyPie to demonstrate a JSON API for inspect results.
+* Writes an api.py for restaurants.
-* Basic widget code for inspection results.
+* Includes restaurant info in returned data.
+* Includes inspections info in returned data.
+* Includes observations info in returned data.
+* Demonstrates URL filtering, ordering.
+* Introduces django-haystack, a search engine wrapper for Django.
-* Link to JavaScript for Journalism
+* Writes search index for restaurant names.
+* Returns results from index and not from the database.
+* Installs Apache Solr, a search engine backend.
+* Demonstrates reindexing of a search engine.
+* Updates the Solr schema, changing which fields are indexed.
+* Creates facets and a template to allow searching by facet.

+## Chapter 7

-## Chapter 7: Putting it all together; Deployment; Maintenance
+#### Putting it all together; Deployment; Maintenance

 In Chapter 7, we'll talk about making our prototype official.
 We'll deploy it to a Web service-to-be-decided-soon (AWS?
 Heroku?
 S3 and flatfiles?) and discuss standard deployment tools like Fabric.
 We'll also talk about maintenance and a proper production-staging-development environment.